Crisiroid/MarketVerse/README.md

   dotnet run
 5. **Access the Application**:
 Open your web browser and navigate to http://localhost:port.
+6. **Creating Administrator Account**:
+Open SqlServer and Create a new Admin Account.
 Contributing
 We welcome contributions from the community.
 To contribute to MarketVerse, please follow these guidelines:

-Fork the repository.
+## Modifying the Prodjct
+In order to change the Main Page Items and Add Different Products, you can Modify Models/PFMP.cs Fork the repository.
 Create a new branch for your feature or bugfix.
 Make your changes and submit a pull request.